Process payroll runs

 - In Payroll Runs, select the posted payroll run

-- Select Reverse Paycheck
+- Choose the Reverse Paycheck action

 - Follow the reversal report to create offsetting entries